What A Typical Day with Braces Looks Like

 What Can I Expect When I Wear Braces?

-Many people are nervous about getting dental braces because they may know someone who has had them done before and have been warned that they may experience pain at first.
+Many people are nervous about getting braces because they may know someone who has had them done before and have been warned that they may experience pain at first.
 The truth is, getting braces is actually quite easy and having them placed does not hurt at all.
 You may, however, notice a little bit of aching or pressure in the first few days following their application as you get used to wearing them.
 It goes away fairly quickly, though.

 The biggest difference that you'll notice in day-to-day life is how you'll take care of your oral hygiene.
 Brushing and flossing may be a bit trickier at first, but it'll quickly become routine to you.
 Use a soft-bristled toothbrush and brush downward, facing your braces with the toothbrush.
-You may need to buy special floss threaders to help you floss between your teeth and your wires and brackets.
+You will use special floss threaders to help you floss between your teeth and your wires and brackets.
 Don't be surprised if you wear out your toothbrush faster, as your braces can be rough on it.
 Follow up your brushing and flossing with a good look in the mirror to make sure you got rid of all trapped food and debris.
 You don't want to go through all this work only to turn around and develop tooth decay!

 If you have dental braces, then you are on the right path to having your most confident and beautiful smile.
 To learn more about braces, or how orthodontic work can benefit you, please give us a call here at Dr. Tim Dumore & Team at 204-809-6026 today for more information or to set up an appointment with us!